-TIM PLESTER'S various acting credits for film and TV include: GAME OF THRONES, Ricky Gervais' AFTER LIFE, BOHEMIAN RHAPSODY, LOCKOUT, CUBAN FURY, CLOSER TO THE MOON, UNDERGODS, CONTROL, SHIFTY, LOVE ME TILL MONDAY, KICK-ASS, WPC 56, DOCTOR WHO, LIFE ON MARS, 1066, THE HALCYON, MURPHY’S LAW, UNCLE DAD, NEW TRICKS, GHOSTS, HBO's aborted LEWIS & CLARK mini-series, Poliakoff’s FRIENDS AND CROCODILES, Paul Whitehouse’s HAPPINESS and the BAFTA-winning short film SEPTEMBER.
+TIM PLESTER'S various acting credits for film and TV include: AFTER LIFE, GAME OF THRONES, BOHEMIAN RHAPSODY, WORZEL GUMMIDGE, LOCKOUT, CUBAN FURY, CLOSER TO THE MOON, UNDERGODS, CONTROL, SHIFTY, LOVE ME TILL MONDAY, KICK-ASS, WPC 56, DOCTOR WHO, LIFE ON MARS, 1066, THE HALCYON, MURPHY’S LAW, UNCLE DAD, NEW TRICKS, GHOSTS, HBO's aborted LEWIS & CLARK mini-series, Poliakoff’s FRIENDS AND CROCODILES, Paul Whitehouse’s HAPPINESS and the BAFTA-winning short film SEPTEMBER.

 Winner of the 1992/93 National Student Playwright of the year award, and a graduate of David Edgar's MA in Playwriting Studies course, his work for the theatre includes the stageplays YELLOW LONGHAIR, ZAPRUDER HIGHWAY, DAKOTA, ALL DAY BREAKFAST and MAD DOG KILLER LEPER FIEND.
 He was a member of Sarah Kane's writers' group at Paines Plough and has also been a member of the writers' group at Headlong Theatre.
 Tim also provided ghostwritten text for DOGON - an on-line graphic novel illustrated by former 2000AD artist Simon Harrison.